T. Aliba Imti: The Ten Year Guardianship Plan

 From 9th Dec' 1946, the Indian constituency assembly begun to make their own constitution to be applied after their independence in the same way the Nagas also begun to prepare their own constitution apart from customary law.
 However owing to lack of peer knowledge in making of written constitution, the NNC leader led by T. Aliba Imti had resolved to set up an interim Government and live with India for a period of 10 years, during that period the Indian Government would act as a guardian power over the interim government of Nagaland.

 As per the resolution of NNC T. Aliba Imti signed and submitted a memorandum to the Government of British India on 20th Feb' 1947, in regards to live with Government of India for the period of 10 years.

 After that during May 1947 the Indian constituent assembly delegation had appealed the NNC Leader to join with Indian union.
 However T Aliba Imti and his colleague stood firm on the 20th Feb' memorandum.
-Therefore the Indian delegates went back without any concrete decision.
+Therefore, the Indian delegates went back without any concrete decision.

 Hydari Agreement - Nine Point Agreement

 After that, Sir.
-Akbar Hydari the Governor of Assam held a meeting with T. Aliba Imti and his fellow NNC Leaders from 27th - 29th June 1947.
-However despite repeated request to the NNC leaders to join with the Indian union the NNC did not agree to the appeal of the Indian leaders, therefore an agreement called 9 point agreement was made on mutual term where as T. Aliba Imti signed on behalf of the Interim Government of Nagaland and Sir.
+Akbar Hydari the Governor of Assam held a meeting with T. Aliba Imti and his fellow NNC Leaders from 27 to 29 June 1947.
+However, despite repeated request to the NNC leaders to join with the Indian union the NNC did not agree to the appeal of the Indian leaders, therefore an agreement called 9 point agreement was made on mutual term where as T. Aliba Imti signed on behalf of the Interim Government of Nagaland and Sir.
 Akbar Hydari signed on behalf of Government of India.
 This agreement was made with the wider scope.
 So as to unite the entire displaced Naga inhabited area under the common National umbrella of NNC (Nagaland).

 It was the dream of T. Aliba Imti that every Naga inhabited area including illegally displaced Nagas living in Myanmar be brought under the common national jurisdiction of Nagaland and to integrate the entire Nagas inhabited areas as one nation and one people.

-When the Nagas declared independence on 14th August 1947 this declaration was also specially conveyed to U.N.O. who acknowledged and felicitated the proclamation put the name of Naga country in the member list of nation under U.N.O. on the same date.
+When the Nagas declared independence on 14 August 1947 this declaration was also specially conveyed to U.N.O. who acknowledged and felicitated the proclamation put the name of Naga country in the member list of nation under U.N.O. on the same date.